lite-xl/lite-xl.github.io/docs/developer-guide/managing-keyboard-shortcuts.md

 mouse 5.
 By default, `type` is set to `l`.

+!!! note
     Lite XL does not support consecutive keystrokes, such as `ctrl+k ctrl+b`.

 **Examples:**